-- Master server is the regular server that’s running, and the slave is the one that you want to turn on should the master fail.
+- The master server is the regular server that’s running, and the slave is the one that you want to turn on should the master fail.

 So let’s talk about how to set it all up:

 - Install a failover server in Amazon EC2, including the WholesaleBackup server software (configure it EXACTLY the same as the master server, including replicating the storage sizes, and paths, and assign it an elastic IP.
 Note the region and the instance id from the Amazon console, as well as the Amazon elastic IP, as you will configure the master server with those.
 You should initially sync the key user files before installing the WholesaleBackup app: /etc/passwd, /etc/shadow, /etc/group, /etc/gshadow.

 - On the Master server, setup password-less (using public/private keys) access to the slave server by issuing the command: